TeskaLabs/CatVision-Docs/README.md

 Customer or technical support uses a web browser to display a shared screen of the mobile device and control the app remotely.
 They can use the [CatVision.io](https://app.catvision.io/) web portal or a _CatVision.io Display_ integrated to their common tools such as CRM.

-CatVision.io SDK for Android requires an minimum Android OS version [5.0](https://developer.android.com/about/versions/android-5.0.html) \(minimum API level 21\).

-_CatVision.io SDK for iOS is currently in closed beta and will be publicly released soon. _[_Contact us_](mailto:team@catvision.io)_ for more information._

 ## Quick Start